|

 historical or family significance until early 2011.
 My grandfather

-worked here during WWII and was foreman in the propeller balancing
+worked here during WWII and was a foreman in the propeller balancing

 department.
 The location of the plant allowed him to walk to work